Penders makes Foxboro High's supreme court with 1,000th point

 He hit No. 1,000 in the third quarter with a 3-pointer on his second attempt to give Foxboro a 44-35 lead.

-“I had 15 points in the first quarter and I said ‘OK, we got it,’ “ Penders said.
+“I had 15 points in the first quarter and I said, ‘Okay, we got it,’ ” Penders said.
 “My teammates were feeding me and giving me the ball.
 I started to settle and calm down and I was able to accomplish something I’m very excited about.

 “For myself, I wanted it today.
 I didn’t want the postseason to be about me, that’s about the team.”